 The frame and seat of the commode also need daily cleaning – you can just wipe down to remove any spillages that are on there, but make sure that you clean the seat and armrests thoroughly, as they have contact with your loved one’s skin.

 If you use bleach to disinfect these areas after cleaning them, make sure you rinse properly, as it isn’t good for the skin.

 If you have a spare commode bucket, you can leave the used bucket to soak for a number of hours in disinfectant – plastic will absorb odors, and it helps to leave it soaking.

 Alternatively you can use a bucket which is enameled, ceramic or metal commode bucket which will not absorb odors.

 As well as cleaning the commode, you will need to clean and disinfecting all the surrounding areas – a lot of people like to use Pine-Sol, Lysol, Dettol or white vinegar (these are all disinfectants).
 Cleaning these areas will remove a lot of the odors, and get rid of bacteria which can cause infections.

 To clean up spillages you can again use the same cleaners and disinfectants, but if it isn’t working for you, the enzymatic cleaners (such as Nature’s miracle), which also come in sprays can be very good for getting the smells out of carpets etc. – they are designed for cats and dogs, or for cleaning up decomposed matter in the case of Anti Icky Poo.

 To avoid spillages

-One way to help avoiding spillages contaminating the area around the commode is to tape down waterproof covers on the floor (you can use the disposable mattress covers) and when there is a spillage just throw them out.
+One way to help avoid spillages contaminating the area around the commode, is to tape down waterproof covers on the floor (you can use the disposable mattress covers) and when there is a spillage just throw them out.
 Don’t forget that any wooden floors, or furniture, will absorb odors and liquids if they haven’t been sealed with a non-porous sealant.